IvanVigor/Local-Fusion-Dynamic-Weighted-Ensemble/docs/README.rst

 Usage
 -----

 First of all, you need to define the KWEnsembler class.
-Next, it's required to provide the search-space (it could be the validation set) in which the ensembler will find the nearest elemets to the generic test sample.
+Next, it's required to provide the search-space (it could be the validation set) in which the ensembler will find the nearest elements to the generic test sample.

 ::